 Weepu admits that he was “an inch from stepping over the line and getting up real close and personal that day” (and thus copping a fine of his own), but accepts that “they’re not laying the challenge down like we are in terms of actions, words and dancing.
 What they’ve got to do is stand there and turn the tables on us.
 We’re challenging them so they should have a right to try to counter it.”

 Meanwhile, Shelford views that encounter with Willie Anderson – an incident that many believe launched the arms race of haka aggression that we’ve seen in the 25 years since – as “a real highlight.
 We spoke about it afterwards and had both enjoyed it, the fronting up and the head on challenge.
 Willie’s response was the way to do it.
 After all, New Zealand has never won a game because of the haka.
 We’ve won because we’ve played better rugby across 80 minutes.”

 The haka has history and is a tradition, yes.
-But in 30 years, the haka has been built carefully from a hack-Gangnam bop so slow and so unfashionable that it lay within an inch of its life to an undeniably intimidatory act of ceremony so entwined with New Zealand rugby that it’s hard to imagine one without the other and so visually spectacular that broadcasters covet it and the IRB works to protect its sanctity.
+But in 30 years, the haka has been built carefully from a hack-Gangnam bop so slow and so unfashionable that it lay within an inch of its life to an undeniably intimidatory act of ceremony so entwined with New Zealand rugby that it’s hard to imagine one without the other and so visually spectacular that broadcasters covet it.

 A look at message-boards, lounge-rooms and stadia the world over confirms that the haka remains a drawcard.
 No one wants to lose the haka.
 It’s sport’s greatest off-field theatre.
 But importantly we must remember that whilst this tradition is a treasure, it is also a challenge, too.
 Challenges await response.